-- The Whole Shebang: My Complete Teaching Application
+- The Whole Shebang: My Complete Teaching Portfolio

 - Conference Presentation

 Each class, I strive for every student to be fully engaged in the lesson at hand.
-As you all know, this is no small feat.
+As educationalists know, this is no small feat.
 To accomplish this task, my teaching style focuses on active, student-centered learning that encourages critical thinking and real-life application to their media-filled lives.
-To see this philosophy in action, please look at the example lessons provided on this website.
+To see this philosophy in action, please see the example lessons featured in this portfolio.

-For me, the most rewarding part of teaching comes when I feel like my class has extended beyond the bounds of the classroom.
-The goal of my course is not for students to leave with the ability to differentiate between a dangling and a misplaced modifier, but, instead, to give them the tools to start critically analyzing the world around them.
-When students report that they can no longer passively watch TV, but instead they are distracted by mentally deconstructing the social identities of the characters and considering the values the commercials are portraying to their audience, that’s success.
-In one semester, my students transform from passive, five-paragraph-writing robots to active, critical-thinking ninjas.
+For me, the most rewarding element of teaching comes when I feel like my class has extended beyond the bounds of the classroom.
+The goal of my course is not for students to leave with the ability to differentiate between a dangling and a misplaced modifier, but instead to give them the tools to start critically analyzing the world around them.
+When students report that they can no longer passively watch TV, but instead are distracted by mentally deconstructing the social identities of the characters and considering the values the commercials are portraying to their audience, that’s success.
+In one semester, my students transform from passive, five-paragraph-writing robots to active, critical thinking ninjas.